Lidpvs/intensive_station_calculator/README.md

 temperature and diuresis

-Save the patient
+-Save the patient

-Review or update the patient later
+-Review or update the patient later

-Recalculate values after new analysis input
+-Recalculate values after new analysis input

-Open and review saved history
+-Open and review saved history

+---

 Why this project matters